NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Pipe of Dancing Smoke.md

 * * *

 **Effect** The smoke forms a bird that flies up to 120 feet in a direction of your choice.
-When it collides with a solid object or travels the full range, whichever is shorter, it explodes in a 20-foot burst of smoke with the effects of [[Spells/Mist|Mist]].
+When it collides with a solid object or travels the full range, whichever is shorter, it explodes in a @Template\[burst|distance:20\] of smoke with the effects of [[Spells/Mist|Mist]].

 *Source: Pathfinder Lost Omens: Firebrands*
 *OGL*